Are You Wearing Your Bike Helmet Wrong? Find Out Now

 5. Examine for gaps or areas that are loose.

 This will allow for the proper movements of your jaw and mouth.
-The straps should be adjusted across both sides of your helmet to warrant they’re uniform and even.
+The straps should be adjusted across both sides of your helmet to ensure they’re uniform and even.
 The aim is to have the helmet be level with your head, and the straps form the “V” shape just under your ears.

 Helmet Straps